missilefish/wordpress-security-scanner/README.md

 		Make the entire installation capable of doing automatic updates

 WARNING:

 	If you run this script without a single change, your files WILL be updated with new ownership/group information, as well as chmod updates.
-	No matter what, as of 1/6/15, your permissions will update with a LOCKDOWN policy on all files under your executing location.
+	No matter what, as of 1/6/15, your permissions on files will update with a LOCKDOWN policy on all files under your executing location.
 This will disable WP from automatic updates.
 	WP automatic updates run under the USER of every file, your web process user needs to match the script variables to run best.

+ROADMAP:

+	file and directory permissions will be under a usage switch only, not by default.
+File content inspections only by default, with an alert.

 This script should be run as SUPERUSER in the root crontab unless you are awesome with perms and multiuser stuff, if you are then you can help me make this better ;).